 9. You can pick your kitten up, or we can have it delivered to you.
 We do not ship cargo on airplanes.

 10. I work with nature.
 Nature is hard to control.
 I try to give the best estimates I can, in terms of pick up dates and coat color, but, in the end, nature has the final word.

 1. WHY AM I DOING THIS?

-I do this because I want to make sure the breed survives long into the future in America, Europe and Thailand.
+In short, I do this because I want to make sure the breed survives long into the future in America, Europe and Thailand.

 2. I BREED FOR HEALTH AND PERSONALITY